 - In the event that you want your PERSONAL copy on your PERSONAL machine, you will want to buy the SPSS Graduate Pack PREMIUM Edition (no lower version will suffice).
 You can get a home-use copy at the UF HUB (you must appear PHYSICALLY to get a disk).
 This will be good until 12/31, and then you would need to obtain a new version for the next calendar year.
-See http://helpdesk.ufl.edu/software-services/spss/ for details. (\$35 in 2017) - If you want to download a 12 month copy, you may purchase it from http://onthehub.com.
-Be sure to download the "Standard", not "Base" Grad Pack. (https://estore.onthehub.com/WebStore/OfferingsOfMajorVersionList.aspx?pmv=12c https://estore.onthehub.com/WebStore/OfferingsOfMajorVersionList.aspx?pmv=12c https://estore.onthehub.com/WebStore/OfferingsOfMajorVersionList.aspx?pmv=12c https://estore.onthehub.com/WebStore/OfferingsOfMajorVersionList.aspx?pmv=12c <a href="https://ebstore.onthehub.com/WebStore/OfferingsOffMajorVersionList.aspx?pmv=12c <a href="https://ebstore/OfferingsOffmajorVersionList.aspx?pmv=12c <a href="https://ebstore/OfferingsOffmajorVersionList.aspx?pmv=12c <a href="https://ebstore/OfferingsOffmajorVersionList.aspx?pmv=12c <a href="https://ebstore/Of also supplement your SPSS with an additional AMOS student license from that site (another \$35 in 2017).
+See Software Services for details. (\$35 in 2019).
+AMOS can be purchased as an add-on for an additional charge. - If you want to download a 12 month copy, you may purchase it from On The Hub.
+Be sure to download the "Standard", not "Base" Grad Pack, this is a working link.
+AMOS is also available at this site.

 All students must also be able to access course materials, which will be distributed electronically as Microsoft PowerPoint, Microsoft Word (PHHP currently supports Office 2010), or Adobe Acrobat files.
-This software is available free to UF students via download (http://www.it.ufl.edu/2015/01/free-office-365-downloads-available-to-faculty-and-staff/) or via the http://apps.ufl.edu server.
+This software is available free to UF students via download (Office 365 Link) or via the App server.
 In the first class, all students will complete an e-mail register; students are responsible for updating the instructor on e-mail changes throughout the term.
 All class materials will be distributed by e-mail or Canvas site, so regular and frequent checking is a necessity.

-For issues with technical difficulties for E-learning please contact the UF Help Desk at:
+For technical support for this class, please contact the UF Help Desk at: